 We believe that the 2021 Omnibus Plan has benefited the Company by attracting, retaining, motivating, and rewarding certain employees, officers, directors, and consultants of the Company and its affiliates and promoting the creation of long-term value for shareholders of the Company by closely aligning the interests of such individuals with those of such shareholders.
-We believe that the proposed increase in the maximum number of shares of common stock to be available under the 2021 Omnibus Plan is necessary for the Company to continue to experience these benefits.
+We believe, similar to the 2021 Omnibus Plan First Amendment, that the proposed increase in the maximum number of shares of common stock to be available under the 2021 Omnibus Plan is necessary for the Company to continue to reap these benefits.

 Since the IPO, the Company has maintained a conservative annual burn rate through strategic choices.
-In 2021, refresh grants were not awarded to any executive and 2022 refresh grants excluded the Chief Executive Officer.
-Time-based RSUs were granted in lieu of stock options to conserve shares, award sizes were reduced from approved targets for all equity participants and eligibility to receive grants was limited to select levels.
+In 2021, refresh grants were not awarded to any executive and 2022 and 2023 refresh grants excluded the now former Chief Executive Officer.
+Time-based RSUs were granted in lieu of stock options to conserve shares, awards with performance-based vesting conditions are granted to participants to better align the issuance of shares with shareholder return, award sizes were reduced from approved targets for all equity participants and eligibility to receive grants was limited to select levels.